vikta707/CrimeNZproject/README.md

 - Dashboard Development
 - Data Visualisation

-## DATA

->  Data was sourced from the Aotearoa Data Explorer (Stats NZ) and contains publicly available crime statistics.

-The dataset includes court outcomes for drink/drug driving offences:
-- 'Convicted': only charges finalised in the District or High Court can result in a person being convicted.
-- 'Other proved': these charges are not recorded as convictions, and include charges where:
-- 'Not proved': includes the person being found not guilty and where the charge was dismissed, discharged, withdrawn, or other not proved outcomes
-- 'Other': includes outcomes such as where there was a stay of proceeding, the person was found unfit to stand trial, the person was found not guilty by reason of insanity and an order was made.

 ## PROJECT WORKFLOW

 1. Collected public crime data from Stats NZ Aotearoa Data Explorer.